UOA-MEDSCI-736/Adamthe1st-green-cortex/README.md

   contains the results of the test cases made along the development of the project.
 The result files are in ".txt"           format.

 - *source:*
   contains the "basic_functions.py" file which contains the code of the software.
-The file "tests" contains contains the     "test_read_data.py" file that has code designed to test the functions from the "basic_functions.py" file.
+The file "tests" contains the     "test_read_data.py" file that has code designed to test the functions from the "basic_functions.py" file.

 - *Final assignment:*
   contains a written report about the project's background, description of the data, an outline of the code used to         create   the software.
 The report will provide a reference for potential reuse/reproducibility of the code generated.